De pocas, pocas pulgas

 De pocas, pocas pulgas is a Mexican telenovela for children, produced by Mapat L. de Zatarain for Televisa in 2003.
 It is an adaptation of the 1992 telenovela El abuelo y yo.

-It stars Joana Benedek, Gerardo Murguía, Ignacio López Tarso, Santiago Mirabent, Natasha Dupeyrón and antagonistic involvement of Alejandro Ávila as one of the main villains of the story.
+It stars Ignacio López Tarso, Joana Benedek, Gerardo Murguía, Santiago Mirabent, Natasha Dupeyrón.

 Plot

 Danilo is a boy with a positive attitude and an inner strength that nothing in the world can break.
 He has to work hard to buy food for himself and his dog Tomás, who is his best friend.
 Danilo looks forward to his mother coming back one day.
 Due to the circumstances, he will meet an old man, Don Julián, and they will unite the joy of childhood with the wisdom of age.
 In addition, Danilo will meet a rich girl, Alejandra, with a totally different life from his.
 However, her affection is so great that they become best friends, despite the difference in social class.